Adult tortoiseshell cat is ready for her first air travel

 6. Purchase helpful items for your trip

 • A new sturdy carrier (pictured).
-I chose a high-end carrier with a large mesh panel and could be fully unzipped to leave the cat without a roof.
+I chose a high-end carrier with a large mesh panel that can be fully unzipped to leave the cat without a roof.
 It also has flexible sites that contract to accommodate various airline size restrictions.
-At the time, I folded the sides of the carrier before boarding, so it looked smaller.
+At the time, I folded the sides of the carrier before boarding so it looked smaller.
 (I did that because I didn't want to attract any unwanted attention).

 • A metal-free harness.